 It offers versatile manual, TTL, and multi modes to obtain proper flash exposure even in tough light-changing scenarios.
 Its comprehensive flash coverage helps you in achieving the desired illumination.
 It is ideal for all Nikon DSLRs, and it is also a perfect off-camera flash.

-This Gordon off-camera flash features a 1/10 step increment, so you can accurately control the lowest power output to 1/256.
+This Godox off-camera flash features a 1/10 step increment, so you can accurately control the lowest power output to 1/256.

 Firmware upgrades are supported through a type C USB connection, and wireless triggering is enabled via a 3.6mm sync cable jack.
 All groups and functional features have backlighting, making them simple to use even in low-light conditions.